aruscher/cl-lel/README.md

-# cl-lel
+# Common Lisp Lazy Evaluation Library

 A brief description of what this project does and who it's for

 ## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
+- Implementation of lazy sequences
+- Default methods working with lazy sequences
-- Cross platform
+- Some generators

 ## Installation

 Install cl-lel with ???